couchbaselabs/Couchbase.Lite.Mapping/README.md

 A sample Xamarin.Forms solution (supporting iOS and Android) can be found within [Samples](https://github.com/couchbaselabs/Couchbase.Lite.Mapping/tree/master/sample/Couchbase.Lite.Mapping.Sample).
 Simply clone this repo, open [Couchbase.Lite.Mapping.Sample.sln](https://github.com/couchbaselabs/Couchbase.Lite.Mapping/blob/master/sample/Couchbase.Lite.Mapping.Sample/Couchbase.Lite.Mapping.Sample.sln), and build/run the application!

 The sample app allows users to log in with _any_ username and password, and maintains a user profile per username.
-Profiles consist of basic information and an image that is persisted as a user profile Document in the Couchbase.Lite database for a "logged in" user.
+Profiles consist of basic information and an image that is persisted as a user profile Document in the Couchbase Lite database for a "logged in" user.

 <p>
   <img src="images/login.png" width="200" title="hover text" style="margin-right:25px;" border="3px">